Arctic Grayling Fishing at it's Best

 You probably didn't travel to remote Northern Saskatchewan with Arctic Grayling as your primary species to fish.
 But while you are here, now is the chance to take part in what is one of the top light tackle fishing experiences anywhere, any species.
 Arctic Grayling are a treat to fish, whether on a light weight rod throwing spinners and micro-spoons or on a 4 or 5 weight fly rod.
 The experience is unforgettable.
 But that's what Cree River Lodge is about, providing an outstanding fishing experience and a level of variety most fisheries can only wish for.

 When the midges and caddis are hatching, the top water action is a fly-fishing dream, and light top-water lures on a spin-cast rod will land you plenty of fish as well.
 The catch is the start of an epic aerial display.
-Leaping from the water with twists and a somersault (or two) plus the brilliant flashes of colour from their iradescent bodies and you will believe the Grayling should be know as the "Acrobat of the North".
+Leaping from the water with twists and a somersault (or two) plus the brilliant flashes of colour from their iridescent bodies and you will believe the Grayling should be know as the "Acrobat of the North".
 It's not.
 Add the oversized dorsal fin to the visual display and the name "Sailfish of the North" needs no explanation.

 Arctic Grayling Fishing Tackle Tips